Scroll to navigation

 It also provides fixed-sized output compression support, which improves storage density, keeps relatively higher compression ratios, which is more useful to achieve high performance for embedded devices with limited memory since it has unnoticable memory overhead and page cache thrashing.

-mkfs.erofs is used to create such EROFS filesystem DESTINATION image file from SOURCE directory or tarball.
+mkfs.erofs is used to create such EROFS filesystem DESTINATION image file from various SOURCE, where SOURCE can be:

 OPTIONS